Skip to main content

 • major non-conformance

-• exceeding (only applies to Category 6 providers).
+• exceeding (only applies to Category 6 providers for renewal of registration audits).

 The ratings encourage excellence, innovation and continuous improvement.